prockley/Air_Passengers_Dep_raw.densitydesign/README.md

 [Raw by Density Design]: http://raw.densitydesign.org

-I used a Bump Chart with these settings (Width: 848, Height: 500, Padding: 90, Curve: basis)
+I used a Bump Chart with these settings (Width: 848, Height: 500, Padding: 90, Curve: basis).

 Once the SVG files were generated there were some changes to be made to the underlying code to highlight the data of interest and to make sure that text was not cropped at the edges.